Murgud: Geography

 The main water source for drinking and farming is Sarpirajirao lake.
 It is situated to the east of Murgud.
-This lake has its own historic background.
-The major crop in Murgud area is sugarcane, as there is water available year-round.
-As a result, there are a number of sugar factories around the city.
-Murgud is located in Maharashtra Why it is named as Murgud?
-Basically Murgud is Kannada word.
-Mur=Three Gud=Mountain This City (Village) is encompassed between three mountains so it is called Murgud.
-There were too many freedom fighters and Two of them were Tukaram Bharmal and Hari Krishna Shirsekar.
+The major crop in the Murgud area is sugarcane, as there is water available year-round.
+Murgud comes from a Kannada word meaning "three mountains", as the village is surrounded by three mountains.

 Demographics

 As of the 2011 India census, Murgud had a population of 11,194.
 Males constitute 51% of the population and females 49%.
 Murgud has an average literacy rate of 73%, higher than the national average of 59.5%: male literacy is 81%, and female literacy is 64%.
 In Murgud, 11% of the population is under 6 years of age.
-Murgud is having historical background which dates back to 1600.
+Murgud has a historical background which dates back to 1600.

-As of the 2001 India census[2], Murgud had a population of 9200.
-Males constitute 51% of the population and females 49%.
-Murgud has an average literacy rate of 73%, higher than the national average of 59.5%: male literacy is 81%, and female literacy is 64%.
-In Murgud, 11% of the population is under 6 years of age.
-Marathi Hindi & English Language are understood by majority of people here.
-Murgud – location, longitude, latitude, Altitude, Population.

-Out of total population, 4,125 were engaged in work or business activity.
+Out of the total population, 4,125 were engaged in work or business activity.
 Of this 2,990 were males while 1,135 were females.
 In census survey, worker is defined as person who does business, job, service, and cultivator and labour activity.
-Of total 4125 working population, 85.41% were engaged in Main Work while 14.59% of total workers were engaged in Marginal Work.
+Of total 4125 working population, 85.41% were engaged in Main Work while 14.59% of total workers were engaged in marginal work.